Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/40 - Data link layer services.md

 3. **Cyclic Redundancy Check (CRC)**: A more robust error detection method that treats the data as a large binary number, divides it by a pre-determined polynomial, and appends the remainder (CRC) to the data.
 The receiver performs the same division and checks if the remainder is zero, indicating no errors.

-4. **Hamming Code** is an error detection and correction technique used to detect and correct errors in digital data transmission.
-It is designed to detect and correct **single-bit errors** and detect **two-bit errors**.

 | **Error Detection Technique**     | **Type of Error Detected**             | **Corrects Errors?** | **Used In**                                                | **Advantages**                                                                            |
 | --------------------------------- | -------------------------------------- | -------------------- | ---------------------------------------------------------- | ----------------------------------------------------------------------------------------- |
 | **Parity Bit**                    | Single-bit errors                      | No                   | Simple systems, memory storage, and transmission protocols | Simple and low overhead but only detects single-bit errors                                |